Blodir/SLUDGEMENT/README.md

     * Settings -> Members -> Invite as reporter
 3. Register your team on the [Articial Overmind Challenge site](https://artificial-overmind.reaktor.com/)
     * Copy your repository URL from Gitlab (Project -> Clone -> HTTPS)
+4. You'll get an email with more instructions and link to your Team Dashboard!

 ## Gearing up for the battle